Ask a question, request a quote or check recovery status. Call us.

 Performance and Redundancy are what make today’s RAID systems the most sought after data storage solutions for mission critical software and databases.
 In fact, in today’s corporate environment, a Microsoft Exchange Server NOT hosted on at least a RAID 5 system is considered bad practice.
 Why take the risk?

 The redundancy ensures that your data is protected, while the multiple drive setup increases the speed.
-RAID recovery rarely becomes an issue for most people.
+RAID recovery rarely becomes an issue for most people and companies.
 But when it does, because of the nature of the systems, it is truly critical that the right steps are taken.

-The single RAID drive failure in most RAID setups (perhaps besides RAID 0, which is not considered by most to be an actual RAID setup because of its non-redundancy) is one of the most common failures which require RAID recovery.
-But because of its redundant nature, most RAID systems can continue to function seemingly as normal.
+A single RAID drive failure in most RAID setups (perhaps besides RAID 0, which is not considered by most to be an actual RAID setup because of its non-redundancy) is one of the most common failures which require RAID recovery, but often it is a “self recovery” situation.
+But because of their redundant nature, most RAID systems can continue to function seemingly as normal.

 Degraded RAID – DIY Recovery Is Still Possible